 c.
-Proposed measures to reduce or control impacts on recreation, including recreation opportunities to be provided by the project or applicant, if any.
+Proposed measures to reduce or control impacts on recreation, including recreation opportunities to be provided by the project or applicant, if any:

-Proposed amendments to wetland regulations allow trails within wetland buffers instead of wetlands themselves.
-Alternate approaches may include bridges and boardwalks over wetlands to avoid direct impacts.

-13. Historic and Cultural Preservation Find help answering historic and cultural preservation guestions a.
+13. Historic and cultural preservation

+Find help answering historic and cultural preservation questions

+- a.
 Are there any buildings, structures, or sites, located on or near the site that are over 45 years old listed in or eligible for listing in national, state, or local preservation registers?
-If so, specifically describe.

-According to Washington State Department of Archaeology and Historic Preservation's WISAARD application, there are no buildings or structures within or near the City's limits that are eligible for or listed in preservation registers.
-There are, however, several properties that are determined eligible for preservation registers.
+If so, specifically describe. - According to Washington State Department of Archaeology and Historic Preservation's WISAARD application, there are no buildings or structures within or near the City's limits that are eligible for or listed in preservation registers.
+There are, however, several properties that are determined eligible for preservation registers. - b.

-b.
 Are there any landmarks, features, or other evidence of Indian or historic use or occupation?
 This may include human burials or old cemeteries.
 Are there any material evidence, artifacts, or areas of cultural importance on or near the site?
-Please list any professional studies conducted at the site to identify such resources.

-Given the traditional tribal presence in the area, such resources could be present in City limits.
+Please list any professional studies conducted at the site to identify such resources. - Given the traditional tribal presence in the area, such resources could be present in City limits - c.

-c.
 Describe the methods used to assess the potential impacts to cultural and historic resources on or near the project site.
 Examples include consultation with tribes and the department of archeology and historic preservation, archaeological surveys, historic maps, GIS data, etc.

-d.
+&lt;sup>15 https://ecology.wa.gov/Regulations-Permits/SEPA/Environmental-review/SEPA-guidance/SEPA-checklist-guidance/SEPA-Checklist-Section-B-Environmental-elements/Environmental-elements-13-Historic-cultural-p d.
 Proposed measures to avoid, minimize, or compensate for loss, changes to, and disturbance to resources.
 Please include plans for the above and any permits that may be required.

-The existing and proposed CAO amendments do not address measures to avoid, minimize or compensate for loss, changes to, and disturbance to historic and cultural resources.
-However, preservation of critical areas, as outlined in the purpose section of the White Salmon Municipal Code, largely aligns with preservation of these archeological, historic, and cultural sites.
+The existing and proposed ordinance amendments do not address measures to avoid, minimize or compensate for loss, changes to, and disturbance to historic and cultural resources.
+However, regulations within Flood Hazard Zones, as outlined in the Statement of Purpose section of the White Salmon Municipal Code, largely aligns with preservation of these archeological, historic, and cultural sites.

+14. Transportation

-14. Transportation Find help with answering transportation questions a.
+Find help with answering transportation questions

+a.
 Identify public streets and highways serving the site or affected geographic area and describe proposed access to the existing street system.
 Show on site plans, if any.